Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 Evaluation of model fit

+The overall Root Mean Squared Error (RMSE) was 0.59 and the residuals were normally distributed and unbiased (no visual heterogeneity), indicating that the model was a good estimate of the process generating the data.

 Coefficient estimates from the model

+Most variables and their interactions were significantly significant with 95% Credible Intervals that did not overlap zero (Table 1).
+The only non-significant parameters were the interactions of air temperature and forest cover and air temperature and Impounded Area.
+Drainage area alone was not significant but it was significant in its interactions with ... were significant.

 Variability at the reach and huc scales

+There was much more unexplained random variation among sites than among HUC8, but the effects of air temperature on water temperature were only slightly more variable among sites compared with HUC8.
+There was very little random variability among years not explained by other parameters (Table 1).

 To evaluate the spatial and temporal predictive power of our model, we used independent validation data consisting of **XX** observations from **XX** stream reaches within **XX** HUC8 subbasins between **YYYY-YYYY**.

+Maps of each derived metric in appendix or special version of ICE

 Discussion
 ----------